Being a website owner, do you know things to do if WordPress site has been hacked?

 Your next move is to let search services know that you’re in the clear.
 Go to the Google Search Console and resubmit the sitemap.
 When the web search giant re-crawls your site and sees that it’s safe to visit, the blacklisting issue should be fixed.

-Step 8: Restore from a backup, if any
+Eight Step: Restore from a backup, if any

 If you have been vigilant enough to back up your WordPress website regularly, then recovering from a hack is going to be trivial.
 The mantra about the importance of this approach has solid reasoning behind it.
 Restoring from an earlier point is so much easier than assessing a huge amount of code and cleaning out the database, sitemap, and third-party stuff manually.